Avalanche-io/sled/README.md

 ```

 Sled is slower than map on a small number of threads, but becomes much faster then map as the number of threads increase up to the hyperthread limit of the system.
 Future work will improve the Sled's performance for lower thread counts.

-More to come: Versions, TTL (time to live), performance improvements, and benchmarks.

 ## Example Usage